peb7268/tim/wp-content/plugins/uberNav/readme.md

 This class is responsible for making the hooks and filters and appending those to each dropdown menu.
 It Dynamically creates the menu hooks & placeholders.

 Those can then be hooked into from the UberNav Class.

+##Methods
+####UberWalker::createPlaceholder
+1. Dynamically creates a name for the placeholder.
+2. Creates an anonymous function that accepts the HTML to be passed to the placeholder.
+3. Returns the anonymous function for invocation in the HTML returned from UberWalker::start_lvl